anagarciabautista/DatosMasivos/Practices/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">

-1.- Se agregan las librerias del algortimo
+1.- The algorithm libraries are added

-2.- Cargar los datos almacenados en formato LIBSVM como un DataFrame.
+2.- Load the data stored in LIBSVM format as a DataFrame.

-3.- Dividir los datos en conjuntos de entrenamiento y prueba (30% para pruebas)
+3.- Divide the data into training and test sets (30% for tests)

-4.- Entrena un modelo NaiveBayes.
+4.- Train a NaiveBayes model.

-5.- Seleccione filas de ejemplo para mostrar.
+5.- Select example rows to display.

-6.- Seleccionar (predicción, etiqueta verdadera) y calcular error de prueba</H5>
+6.- Select (prediction, true label) and calculate test error</H5>

     import org.apache.spark.ml.classification.NaiveBayes
     import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator